The Best Tampa Bay Restaurants

 Visiting Oggi Italian

-Olivia had been on my must-visit restaurant list for a while.
+Olivia had been on my must-visit restaurant list for a while, and it’s definitely one of the best restaurants in Tampa.
 This is both because I had heard so many good things about it since moving to Tampa, but also because it shares a name with my beloved furbaby!
 Brett and I finally made it to the restaurant for our anniversary in November and it was delightful!

 A great date night or celebratory dinner spot, Olivia offers a robust menu of appetizers, sharing plates, pizzas, house-made pasta, and more.
+In my opinion, the varied menu alone makes it the best of the best restaurants in Tampa.
 The sides are also rather large, so they’re great for sharing (especially the truffle mac and cheese).
 I am eager to try the various fish entrees, but, as it was our first visit, I knew I had to go with pasta for dinner.
 The cacio e pepe, featuring house-made spaghetti, black pepper, butter, and pecorino foam, was absolutely divine.

 Do yourself a favor and just go ahead and order one or two plates of the arancini (first photo on the left above).
 These delicate stuffed risotto balls were out of this world.
 Oh, and if you’re thinking of dessert, definitely go for it.
 The salted caramel cannoli were the perfect way to end the evening!